piyushc98/superstore-sales-dashboard/README.md

 # 📊 Superstore Sales Dashboard
-An intermediate-level Power BI dashboard built using the Kaggle Superstore dataset (9,800 rows).
+The Power BI dashboard built using the Kaggle Superstore dataset.

 ## 🔗 Dashboard File
 Download the Superstore_Sales_Dashboard.pbix file above to explore